TheSystemDevelopmentKit/thesdk_template/README.md

  ./configure && make doc
  firefox ./doc/build/html/index.html
 ```
+### How to create and test new entity

+Create a new entity with:
+> cd ./Entities
+> ../thesdk_helpers/initentity <NAME>

+Test the new entity:
+> cd <NAME> && ./configure && make all

+See  `../thesdk_helpers/initentity -h` for help
+The new entity is created as a git project.
+Push it to your favourite repository

 ## CLASS ORGANIZATION
 This is not a strict ruleset, rather a guideline how to ease your modeling tasks.